Singleton - Golden Bay - Secret Harbour

 The level of residential development activity in Singleton - Golden Bay - Secret Harbour was found to be higher than 90% of real estate markets across the country

-New building activity comprises predominantly detached dwellings (98.0%) with a minority of medium and high-density housing (2.0%), preserving the area's traditional suburban character focused on family homes.
-With around 143 people per approval, Singleton-Golden Bay-Secret Harbour reflects an actively developing area.
-Projections estimate a population growth of 5,693 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, offering favourable conditions for buyers and potentially supporting growth beyond existing projections.
+With around 143 people per approval, it reflects an actively developing area.
+Future projections estimate an addition of 5,693 residents by 2041.
+If current development rates continue, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development